matteobregola/Robot_Simulation/README.md

 The tool simulates the life of Robert and his dog Sam in the film *I am legend*.
 Robert has the objective to survive by collecting items from **markets** and drinking **water**.
 The problem is that the map is full of **zombies** *(scarecrow)*!
 If he sees a zombie he needs to escape into a **shelter** *(building)*.
-He can maybe survive from the zombies, but certainly he would die if he runs out of food or water, and obviously in this case the AI would stop.
+He can maybe survive from the zombies, but certainly he would die if he runs out of food or water, and obviously in this case the AI would stops.
-Fortunately Sam can help him discover the world with him.
+Fortunately Sam can help him discover the world.

 ## Tools used
 - **World generator**